fightforthefuture/freeprogress/README.md

 **NOTE:** Whatever user action you decide is a "conversion" is completely up to you.
 Free Progress doesn't know or care, so you'll have to call this manually.

+#### Overriding the sharing url

+By default, the Free Progress Client will share the URL of the page it is loaded on.
+You can override this default behavior and share another page instead.
+Simply add this meta tag:

+`<meta name="freeprogress:pageurl" content="http://www.example.com/webpage" />`

 ### Using the Free Progress Admin